-Research from the CDC supports the fact that sobriety checkpoints do reduce drunk-driving accidents by about 20 percent, according to a 2002 study.
-But other research by the Federal Bureau indicates that other types of saturation patrols involving many law enforcement agencies targeting a known location for alcohol-related arrests (many times bars and nightclubs) and accidents are actually more effective than sobriety checkpoints.
+Research from the Center for Disease Control supports the fact that sobriety checkpoints do reduce drunk-driving accidents by about 20 percent, according to a 2002 study.
+But research by the FBI indicates that saturation patrols involving multiple law enforcement agencies targeting a location known for alcohol-related arrests and accidents are actually more effective than sobriety checkpoints.
 The saturation patrols are more likely to result in citations for other safety issues like seat belts, licensure, commercial license violations and other motor vehicle offenses.

 Neighborhoods Targeted As Sobriety and License Checkpoints

-The North County Times reports that from 2006 to 2008 the law enforcement department conducted 16 of 39 license checkpoints (and 19 of 31 sobriety checkpoints) in a five-square-mile area in which Latino residents predominantly live.
-Escondido’s city limits encompass a large 36-square-mile area.
+In California communities like Escondido, Latino residents have complained that the police department is unfairly targeting Latino neighborhoods.
+The North County Times reports that from 2006 to 2008 the police department conducted 16 of 39 license checkpoints (and 19 of 31 sobriety checkpoints) in a five-square-mile area in which Latino residents predominately live.
+Escondido’s city limits encompass a 36-square-mile area.